zeldaret/oot/docs/Music Macro Language.md

 ### Track Section

-Tracks are composed of three different types of commands: sequence, channel, and note layer.
-The sequence contains commands for controlling the overall sequence itself.
+Tracks are composed of three different types of instructions: sequence, channel, and note layer.
+The sequence contains instructions for controlling the overall sequence itself.
 Channels are defined at the sequence level, with at most sixteen channels running at the same time.
-Each channel can then reference zero or more note layers, where the actual note commands will be referenced.
-Most of the commands are specific to these subsections and are not interchangeable, aside from the *Branching Commands*, which are supported with all three.
-A sequence *always* starts with sequence commands.
+Each channel can then reference zero or more note layers, where the actual note instructions will be referenced.
+Most of the instructions are specific to these subsections and are not interchangeable, aside from the *Branching instructions*, which are supported with all three.
+A sequence *always* starts with sequence instructions.

 Tracks are executed by the **sequence player**, as defined in `audio_seqplayer.c`.
 The sequence player is capable of executing one track at a time, with sixteen simultaneous channels, each channel typically supporting four note layers.
 A tick counter allows the player to track the execution time of a sequence.
 Ticks increment based by the tempo.

-All commands in a track section are executed simultaneously unless a delay command is specified, in which case subsequent commands will only run after that number of ticks have elapsed while playing the sequence.
+All instructions in a track section are executed simultaneously unless a delay command is specified, in which case subsequent instructions will only run after that number of ticks have elapsed while playing the sequence.

-A track can loop (potentially) indefinitely by using branching commands, or can end if the sequence command `end` is encountered.
-This will end processing of the sequence, and the sequence player will no longer process any further commands until a new sequence is started.
+A track can loop (potentially) indefinitely by using branching instructions, or can end if the sequence command `end` is encountered.
+This will end processing of the sequence, and the sequence player will no longer process any further instructions until a new sequence is started.

 #### Long Notes Versus Short Notes

-The sequence format supports two different ways of representing note commands in binary: long and short.
+The sequence format supports two different ways of representing note instructions in binary: long and short.

 Short notes only encode the pitch being played and optionally the note duration (delay).
 This can provide significant space savings when the notes being played are all using the same gate and velocity (a drum section, for example, with a continuous drum roll).
-There are dedicated commands that allow you to change the gate and velocity parameters, either setting default values or changing the parameters for following notes.
+There are dedicated instructions that allow you to change the gate and velocity parameters, either setting default values or changing the parameters for following notes.

 Long notes, in comparison, encode the pitch and velocity with each command, in addition to either the duration, gate length, or both.
 This provides better space savings compared to short notes if the gate or velocity parameters change frequently with each note, as it can take two or more bytes to do this with short notes rather than one additional byte with the long note.
 Long note mode is recommended most with melodic sections, where your instruments are intended to be more expressive.